fireplantgames/Flashback94-Post-Processing-Stack-Conversion/README.md

 **This branch only contains the post processing filter.
-If you want the rest of BurningNorth's object shader's you need to pull from the Master branch.**
+If you want the rest of BurningNorth's object shaders you need to pull from the Master branch.**

 - Original Readme -
 ## The *Flashback '94 Shader Pack* for Unity